What Are Unified Communications?

 UC in Action: A customer service employee enters a phone call with a client.
 They listen to the client’s needs and instant message another support person for guidance.
 This happens simultaneously, so the buyer isn’t left waiting.

 Customer service sends a thank you email to the client after the call, adding a human touch to the post-service experience.
+When you use email, make sure to get a DMARC report to ensure email security and proper deliverability.

 Employees need to operate efficiently.
 But team members can hinder progress if they don’t know their daily or weekly to-dos.
 Efficiency comes from management understanding everyone’s workloads.
 An easier way to understand is through monitoring your team’s performance.